-- · the arithmetic status of the ALU
+- the arithmetic status of the ALU

 - · the Reset status

-- · the bank select bits for data memory (SRAM)
+- the bank select bits for data memory (SRAM)

 The STATUS register can be the destination for any instruction, like any other register.
 If the STATUS register is the destination for an instruction that affects the Z, DC or C bits, then the write to these three bits is disabled.
 These bits are set or cleared according to the device logic.
-Furthermore, the $\overline{\text{TO}}$ and $\overline{\text{PD}}$ bits are not writable.
+Furthermore, the TO and PD bits are not writable.
 Therefore, the result of an instruction with the STATUS register as destination may be different than intended.

 For example, CLRF STATUS will clear the upper three bits and set the Z bit.
-This leaves the STATUS register as 000u uluu (where u = unchanged).
+This leaves the STATUS register as 000u u1uu (where u = unchanged).

 It is recommended, therefore, that only BCF, BSF, SWAPF and MOVWF instructions are used to alter the STATUS register, because these instructions do not affect any Status bits.
-For other instructions not affecting any Status bits, see Section 10.0 "Instruction Set Summary".
+For other instructions not affecting any Status bits, see the "Instruction Set Summary".

-- Note 1: Bits IRP and RP1 (STATUS<7:6>) are not used by the PIC16F630/676 and should be maintained as clear.
+- Note 1: Bits IRP and RP1 (STATUS<7:6>) are not used by the PIC12F629/675 and should be maintained as clear.
 Use of these bits is not recommended, since this may affect upward compatibility with future products. - 2: The C and DC bits operate as a Borrow and Digit Borrow out bit, respectively, in subtraction.
 See the SUBLW and SUBWF instructions for examples.

-REGISTER 2-1: STATUS - STATUS REGISTER (ADDRESS: 03h OR 83h)
+REGISTER 2-1: STATUS: STATUS REGISTER (ADDRESS: 03h OR 83h)